Flagella

 The types of flagella in different organisms are discussed below-

-In bacteria such as E. coli and Salmonella, flagella are necessary structures for movements thus enabling these microorganisms to move towards beneficial conditions in counterpart to move away from adverse conditions.
-They move their flagella in that fashion; the flagella rotate like propellers, and the motor is at the base of the flagellum.
+In bacteria such as E. coli and Salmonella, flagella are necessary for movements.
+It enables the microorganisms to move towards beneficial conditions and to move away from adverse conditions.
+The flagella rotate like propellers, and the motor is at the base of the flagellum.

-Some protists developed structures such as flagella, which they use to swim in aquatic environments for Trypanosoma and Euglena.
-In Trypanosoma, flagella provide the means for the parasite to move through the blood vessels of the host; amongst Euglena the organelles help it to swim towards the light to perform photosynthesis.
+Some protists have flagella, which they use to swim in aquatic environments.
+In Trypanosoma, flagella provide the means for the parasite to move through the blood vessels of the host.
+In Euglena, the organelles help it to swim towards the light to perform photosynthesis.

-It is concerned with the locomotive system in human sperm where the flagellum is used to guide the sperm through the female reproductive tract to the egg to be fertilized.
-This is a key characteristic that is indispensable for successful reproduction owing to the length of space that sperm has to travel to get to the egg.
+It is also concerned with the locomotion in human sperm where the flagellum is used to guide the sperm through the female reproductive tract to the egg to be fertilized.
+This is a key characteristic that is required for successful reproduction owing to the length of space that sperm has to travel to get to the egg.

 Diseases and Disorders Related to Flagella